All of us have grown up reading about the Great Pyramids of Giza in history class. But can you actually stay at the Pyramids?

 Your journey doesn’t end at the Great Pyramids of Giza.
 Egypt is a country that continues to deliver one awe-inspiring moment after another.
 Next up, why not check out:

-- Our complete beginners guide to planning your trip to Egypt
+- Our complete beginner guide to planning your trip to Egypt

 - What to pack for an Egypt family vacation